addai20/Didi-Bubble-Tea-Practice/README.md

 -- As a user, clicking the 'Save' button of any bubble tea will save any changes to the description to the database

--- As a user, clicking the 'Delete' button of any bubble tea will remove the tea from the database
+-- As a user, clicking the 'Remove' button of any bubble tea will remove the tea from the database

 ## The API